osrf/rosbag_direct_write/README.md

 Let's break that down, first the user must create the function `has_direct_data`.
 This function is used by `rosbag_direct_write` to determine if a message should be handled as a normal message and be serialized to an in-memory buffer, or if it should be treated like a direct write message.
-To use this feature, you'll need to provide a specialization of this function which returns `true`.
+To use this feature, you'll need to provide a specialization of this function which returns `true` for messages which have elements which can be written with `O_DIRECT`.

 Next, you'll need to define the two serialization functions `serialize_to_buffer` and `serialize_to_file`.
 `serialize_to_buffer` is always called first, but what happens next is determined by what `serialize_to_buffer` returns.